Sylius/Sylius/docs/bundles/SyliusReportBundle/custom-data-fetcher.rst

 Create custom data fetcher class
 --------------------------------

 First step is creation of our new data fetcher class.
-It should provide proper logic and has to implement ``Sylius\Component\Report\DataFetcher\DataFetcherInterface``.
+It should provide proper logic and has to implement ``Sylius\Report\DataFetcher\DataFetcherInterface``.
 Because of implementation, data fetcher class must provide two methods:
     - ``fetch(array $configuration)``, which fetches data
     - ``getType``, which returns unique name of data fetcher

 .. note::

    It is highly recommended to place all data fetchers types as constants.
-Default data fetchers have their types included in ``Sylius\Component\Report\Renderer\DefaultDataFetchers``
+Default data fetchers have their types included in ``Sylius\Report\Renderer\DefaultDataFetchers``

 .. caution::

-    Data fetcher has to return Data class(``Sylius\Component\Report\DataFetcher\Data``), which is part of Report component
+    Data fetcher has to return Data class(``Sylius\Report\DataFetcher\Data``), which is part of Report component

 .. code-block:: php